Previous Scholarship Recipients

 Topic of Study: Theoretical and Methodological Approaches to the Environmental History of Native Peoples.
 This is the second ELHF fellowship awarded to Mr. Atkins by the University.

-Topic: The History of the Image of Banff
+Topic of Study: The History of the Image of Banff.

 Courtney Mason; Ph.D.
 2nd year

-Topic: The Creation of the Rocky Mountain Parks and Modern Canada
+Topic of Study: The Creation of the Rocky Mountain Parks and Modern Canada.

-Topic: William Twin’s “Indiannes” and the Banff National Park
+Topic of Study: William Twin’s “Indiannes” and the Banff National Park.

-Topic: Irish Immigration Settlement and Identity in Western Canada, 1870-1930
+Topic of Study: Irish Immigration Settlement and Identity in Western Canada, 1870-1930.